skooter500/gameengines2015/assignment.md

  - A Procedural planet
  - Use the Mechanim system in Unity to rig and animate an animal or robot character and control the animations with a state machine
  - A geometric structure based on Fractals, noise or mathematical functions such as sine waves etc
+ - An infinite terrain or building
+ - A procedural city generator
  - Procedural trees or forests
  - Something Kinect or Leap motion controlled.
 Or use a custom controller that you make yourself
  - A simulation of a natural or biological system